jugonzal/lectures/w2d1-http-intro/README.md

 * `PUT/PATCH` - SEND data and UPDATE an object on the server
 * `DELETE` - DELETE data on the server

-Note how they map nicely to CRUD operations

 ### URI - Uniform Resource Indicator
 * Also known as **URL - Uniform Recource Locator**